macbookandrew/wishlist-member-show-all-levels/readme.txt

 - `wlm_all_levels_item_link`: defalts to `<a href="' . get_permalink() . '">' . get_the_title() . '</a>`; the post ID is available as a parameter to your callback function

 == Changelog ==

+1.4
+- Major change: defaults to showing pages in one list rather than grouped by level
+- Old behavior still available with the `group_by_level="true"` attribute

 1.3
 - Add filters for customizing the output